zk4x/zyx/README.md

 2. Commitment to support stable Rust.
 3. Zero overhead approach with compile time graph.
 4. Multithreaded CPU Buffer as the default accelerator.
+5. Minimum of runtime errors, primarily thanks to const shapes that are checked at compile time.

+## Missing features

+These features are important and in the works but not ready yet:
+1. Min opration
+2. Max operation
+3. Convolution
+This means some functions that depend on these, such as Softmax are missing as well.

+In particular convolution would be much easier to implement if stable rust supported generic constant expressions.

 ## Example of usage